Towards convergence of turbulent dynamo amplification in cosmological simulations of galaxies: Results

-Finally, the warm phase turbulent velocity panel also reflects a shift for \qEulVeinte~towards higher turbulent velocities.
-While the median of turbulent velocities in the warm phase is only midly higher for the quasi-Eulerian run at all turbulent velocities $v_\text{turb, warm} > 5\,\text{km}\,\text{s}^{-1}$, the error bars reveal how turbulence is frequently significantly higher in this run compared with the quasi-Lagrangian cases.
+Finally, mass-weighted turbulence and mass and volume-weighted warm phase turbulent velocity panels also reflect a shift for \qEulVeinte~towards higher turbulent velocities.
+While the median of turbulent velocities in the are only midly higher for the quasi-Eulerian run at all turbulent velocities $v_\text{turb} > 5\,\text{km}\,\text{s}^{-1}$, the error bars reveal how turbulence is frequently significantly higher in this run compared with the quasi-Lagrangian cases.
 We review turbulence in more depth in Sections~\ref{sss:TurbISM} and~\ref{sss:WarmphaseTurb}.
 This higher degree of turbulence in \qEulVeinte~as well as the higher mass ISM fractions for the warm phase, pose this run as more favourable for turbulent amplification.
 Recall, Fig.~\ref{fig:GalaxyViews} showed a higher magnetic energy density throughout the volume of the galaxy, even tough there were fewer dense gas clumps, which through gas compression amplification ($B \propto \rho_\text{gas}^{2/3}$) could lead to a larger magnetic field.
 The bottom-right panel of Fig.~\ref{fig:PDFs} confirms a more efficient amplification in \qEulVeinte.
 The quasi-Lagrangian \qLweakVeinte~and \qLagVeinte~both have a narrow peak at $B / B_0 \sim 5 \cdot 10^{3}$ with a tail towards higher magnetic fields.
 On the other hand, the distribution for \qEulVeinte~peaks approximately at $B / B_0 \sim 2 \cdot 10^{4}$, with a less pronounced tail towards higher field strength than the previous runs.
 The fact that \qEulVeinte~has reached a higher magnetic field by $z \sim 2$ suggests that the new refinement has a higher impact on the magnetic field amplification than the strength of stellar feedback on our particular setup.